awsdocs/aws-opsworks-user-guide/doc_source/welcome_opspup.md

 A Puppet master manages the configuration of nodes in your environment by serving configuration catalogs for specific nodes to the [https://docs.puppet.com/puppet/4.9/about_agent.html](https://docs.puppet.com/puppet/4.9/about_agent.html) software, and serves as a central repository for your Puppet modules\.
 A Puppet master in AWS OpsWorks for Puppet Enterprise deploys `puppet-agent` to your managed nodes, and provides premium features of Puppet Enterprise\.

 An AWS OpsWorks for Puppet Enterprise master runs on an Amazon Elastic Compute Cloud instance\.
-AWS OpsWorks for Puppet Enterprise servers are configured to run the newest version of Amazon Linux \(2017\.09\), and the most current version of Puppet Enterprise Master, version 2017\.3\.x\.
+AWS OpsWorks for Puppet Enterprise servers are configured to run the newest version of Amazon Linux \(2017\.09\), and the most current version of Puppet Enterprise Master, version 2017\.3\.5\.
+For more information about changes in Puppet Enterprise 2017\.3\.5, see the [Puppet Enterprise Release Notes](https://puppet.com/docs/pe/2017.3/release_notes/release_notes.html)\.

 When new versions of Puppet software become available, system maintenance is designed to update the version of Puppet Enterprise on the server automatically, as soon as it passes AWS testing\.
 AWS performs extensive testing to verify that Puppet upgrades are production\-ready and do not disrupt existing customer environments\.